 The main components of your vehicle (engine and frame) are identified by different serial numbers.
 It may sometimes become necessary to locate these numbers for warranty purposes or to trace your vehicle in the event of loss.
 These numbers are required by the authorized Can-Am roadster dealer to complete warranty claims properly.
-No warranty will be allowed by Bombardier Recréational Products Inc. if the engine identification number (EIN) or vehicle identification number (VIN) is removed or mutilated in any way.
 We strongly recommend that you take note of all the serial numbers on your vehicle and supply them to your insurance company.